Stellantis/stellantis.github.io/webportal/v1-2-quick_start-get_started.md

 + **Country scope** The partner must provide the list of countries where the app can be activated for customers, within the list of countries where the WebPortal is available.
 + **Brand scope** The partner must provide the list of brands for which the app can be activated for customers.
 Today, Peugeot, Citroën, DS, Opel and Vauxhall are available.
 + **Device scope** The partner must provide the list of devices and configurations where the app can be activated for customers.
 Today NACw2.1, NACw3.1 and NACw4 are available.
-+ **App identifier** To be given by PSA, this App Id is mandatory as it enables us to identify the app in MQTT exchanges and in the process of display in the vehicles.
++ **App identifier** To be given by Stellantis, this App Id is mandatory as it enables us to identify the app in MQTT exchanges and in the process of display in the vehicles.
 + **MQTT partner account**

 # APP LIFECYCLE